AeriesSoftware/Posh-AeriesApi/CONTRIBUTING.md

 Everyone here is expected to abide by the [Contributor Covenant Code of Conduct](https://github.com/AeriesSoftware/Posh-AeriesApi/blob/CODE_OF_CONDUCT.md).

 Do you have a question not answered here?
-Ask us in the [#Posh-AeriesApi channel](https://aeriesaug.slack.com/messages/posh-aeriesapi) in Slack.
+Ask us in the [Discussions](https://github.com/AeriesSoftware/Posh-AeriesApi/discussions) area.
 We welcome newcomers, and there's always a way you can help.

 ## How to Report Bugs